VioletSnow08/VioletSnow08/README.md

 - ⚡ Fun fact: ...
 -->

-**Notice: I have officially moved of GitHub.
+**Notice: I have officially moved off of GitHub.
 Please visit https://git.vinniehat.com!**

 Hi there!
 I'm Vinnie.
 My team and I just won 3rd place for states in FBLA Mobile Application Development, and are going to Nationals in Chicago!
 Last year we won 1st place in states!!